 The Stansport Outfitter brings the heat with two adjustable burners each with a heat output of 25,000 BTU’s.
 This is the highest heat output in our roundup which means you can cook food and boil water faster.
 The adjustable control valves allow you to cook with precision and the grate can hold both a 12” and 10” pot simultaneously.

-This stove comes with a twistable piezo igniter which means no matches or lighters are necessary to get it going.
+This stove comes with two twistable control handles for separate adjustment of the burners.
 The outer dimensions measure in at 6” x 13.2” x 24″ and the whole stove is encased in steel making it especially durable.

 Like the other burners on this list, Stansport comes with effective windshields and an easy to clean stainless steel drip-pan underneath the grate.

 So what are the cons?
 According to customer reviews there aren’t very many.
-Because the piezo igniter requires a twist rather than a push button, that can sometimes be difficult to manage – especially when wearing gloves.
+Because the controls can sometimes be difficult to precisely manage – especially when wearing gloves.
 This stove also lacks a carry handle like some of the others.

 Consistently one of the highest rated stoves on the market, the Coleman Classic makes a great choice for vanlife.
 This product measures in at 4.1” x 21.9” x 13.7” so it can fit in tight spaces.